 In both studies, we did not observe any significant safety issues with AXA2678 and it was generally well tolerated.
 In AXA2678-002, the average plasma concentrations of the constituent amino acids within AXA2678 increased above endogenous baseline levels in response to AXA2678 administration in all three meal periods with similar area under the curve, or AUC, and maximum serum concentration, or Cmax, and had a median time after administration of approximately two hours, suggesting a consistent PK profile of the constituent amino acids after administration.
-Additional observations in AXA2678-001 revealed a 75.8% relative difference in the average muscle cross-sectional area between placebo and AXA2678 groups during the seven-day period of unilateral limb immobilization.
+Additional observations in AXA2678-001 revealed a 76% relative difference in the average muscle cross-sectional area between placebo and AXA2678 groups during the seven-day period of unilateral limb immobilization.
 We are continuing to evaluate next steps for this program.
-One potential study design being considered is a placebo-controlled, three-arm dose-ranging parallel randomized control trial designed in subjects undergoing surgery.
-Subjects would receive one week of treatment prior to surgery and up to 12 weeks afterwards in a controlled rehabilitation setting.
-The potential study endpoints would asses safety, efficacy and function.
+One potential study design being considered is a placebo-controlled, dose-ranging randomized control trial in subjects undergoing hip arthroplasty.
+Subjects would receive approximately one week of treatment prior to their elective surgery and up to 12 weeks afterwards in a controlled rehabilitation setting.
+The potential study endpoints would assess safety, tolerability, muscle mass and function.